openflighthpc/concertim-cluster-builder/README.md

 1. Create a docker-compose.override.yml file.
 2. Start the docker container.
-3. Copy across the example cluter type definition.
+3. Copy across the example cluter type definitions and their HOT templates.

 These are explained in more detail below.